News: Relief Across Borders Supports First-Ever Medical Evacuation from Gaza to Ireland

 The children arrived safely in Dublin on Thursday night, marking a significant milestone in Ireland’s humanitarian response to the crisis in Gaza.
 The Irish Government approved the evacuation mission in September following an appeal from the World Health Organisation (WHO).

-The group of children and their companions was accompanied by three medical doctors from the Health Service Executive (HSE) and an Algerian-Irish translator and was welcomed to Ireland by Minister of State for International Development and Diaspora, Seán Fleming, Dr Jilan Wahba Abdalmajid, Ambassador of the State of Palestine and Mr Andrej Droba, Ambassador of the Slovak Republic.
+The group of children and their companions was accompanied by three medical doctors from the Health Service Executive (HSE) and an Algerian-Irish translator.
+They were welcomed to Ireland by Minister of State for International Development and Diaspora Seán Fleming, Dr. Jilan Wahba Abdalmajid, Ambassador of the State of Palestine, and Mr. Andrej Droba, Ambassador of the Slovak Republic.

 We commend the outstanding efforts of the Irish Government and WHO, who spearheaded and facilitated this mission.
-We also acknowledge the incredible work of the Irish Health Service Executive (HSE) who managed the clinical support of the patients, the EU’s Union Civil Protection Mechanism (UCPM) who coordinated travel logistics, and the numerous other departments and agencies who provided ancillary support.
-This includes the Slovakian Government, the Irish Red Cross (IRC), the Irish Consular Service in Cairo, the Gaza Paediatric Care Initiative (GPCI), and the Egyptian Ministry of Health and Population, all of whom played a vital role in ensuring the safe and successful evacuation of these children.
+We also acknowledge the incredible work of the Irish Health Service Executive (HSE), which managed the clinical support of the patients, the EU’s Union Civil Protection Mechanism (UCPM), which coordinated the travel logistics, and the numerous other departments and agencies that provided essential support.
+These include the Slovakian Government, the Irish Red Cross (IRC), the Irish Consular Service in Cairo, the Gaza Paediatric Care Initiative (GPCI), and the Egyptian Ministry of Health and Population, all of whom played a vital role in ensuring the safe and successful evacuation of these children.

 Minister for Health Stephen Donnelly said: